-- Single battery might not last long enough
+- A single battery might not last long enough

-Box mods are the standard device for vapers looking for intense flavor and huge clouds.
+Box mods are the right device for vapers looking for huge vapor production and intense flavor from e-liquids.

 - High level of customizability

-- Long battery life (especially with spare batteries)
+- Long battery life (especially with extra batteries)

 - Lots of power